Friday, May 27, 2011

 I paid off the PayPal Buyer Credit account prior to filing because I didn't want it to harm the regular PayPal account.
 I also kinda wanted to keep my PayPal buyer credit.
 My bankruptcy attorney said I didn't need to but I was paranoid.
 Since the balance was under 600.00, this was not a preferential payment.
 However, paying that bill was like throwing that money down the drain since all my debts were discharged and GE Money Bank closed my PayPal Buyer Credit Account anyway.

-In fact, they also added themselves to my creditor matrix (yes, even though I owed them nothing) and this ended up delaying my bankruptcy discharge.
+In fact, they also added themselves to my creditor matrix (yes, even though I owed them nothing at this point) and this ended up delaying my bankruptcy discharge.
 I called them when they did this and tried to straighten it out but they wouldn't talk to me because of the automatic stay...I tried telling them that YES, they could talk to me because I did not owe them anything but it fell on deaf ears.

 They said to have my lawyer call them but I didn't.
 (I should have but when you're in the middle of bankruptcy, things get overwhelming and sometimes you just don't want to deal with stuff, even though you should) Eventually someone at GE Money Bank figured out their mistake and they withdrew themselves from my bankruptcy.
 My discharge followed.